Supporting Embedded Content

 child = AccessibilityNode(child_node, self)

 And now we’re ready for the method to map to absolute coordinates.
-This loops over all bounds rects and maps them up to the root.
-Note that there is a specal case for FrameAccessibilityNode, because its self-bounds are in the coordinate space of the frame containing the iframe.
+This loops over all bounds Rects and maps them up to the root.
+Note that there is a special case for FrameAccessibilityNode, because its self-bounds are in the coordinate space of the frame containing the iframe.

 class AccessibilityNode: